 The debtor will have 14 days to respond to the Claim Form or pay the debt in full from the date the Claim Form is deemed served by the Court (usually five days after it is issued).

 Judgment is obtained and enforcement options are discussed, if the debtor fails to make payment.

-We will issue a claim on your behalf and the Defendant (i.e. the debtor) has 14 days to respond to the Claim Form from the date they receive it.
+We will issue a claim on your behalf and the Defendant (i.e. the debtor) has 14 days to respond to the Claim Form from the date it is deemed served by the Court.